kieronk/multinational-retail-data-centralisation893/README.md

 #Centralisation of data for retail organisation

-##Table of Contents, if the README file is long

 Overview
 The project brings together a series of data from different locations and puts them into a postgres database in order that they can be analysed further.